CFLaboratory/CFGrid/README.md

 cmake -B build .
 ```
 after which the build system should be able to find `Catch2`.
+If `Catch2` cannot be found the build system will attempt to download it as part of the
+configuration and build `Catch2` alongside `CFGrid`, if this behaviour is undesirable it is advised
+to use the `-DBUILD_TESTING=OFF` configuration option.

 Once built, the tests can be run via the `ctest` utility
 ```